Optus has signed a 12 year lease renewal for its landmark campus-style headquarters in Sydney’s north.

 Now, it ranks second to Commonwealth Bank of Australia’s 2015 commitment for 93,000 sqm at Mirvac’s Australian Technology Park, a workplace due for completion next year.

-AA REIT said that following the Optus lease, the Macquarie Park property will provide an estimated net income of A$28.3 million in the first year (so about $336 per sqm, per annum).
+AA REIT said that following the Optus commitment, its Macquarie Park asset will provide an estimated first year net income of A$28.3 million (c$336 per sqm, per annum).

-On 7.6 hectares, Optus’ headquarters also includes retail, a gym, childcare centre, food court and parking for 2100 vehicles.
+On 7.6 hectares, Optus Centre also includes shops, a gym, childcare centre, food court and parking for 2100 vehicles (story continues below).

-In 2031, it will be offered the option to stay on for up to another 10 years.
+In 2031, it will be offered the option to renew for 10 years.

 The landlords plan to renovate the Optus complex with new end-of-trip facilities, access roads, drop off areas, bathroom upgrades and building management systems.